VenuriDampahalage/Glamour-Haven-Beauty-Salon/Glamour-Haven-Beauty-Salon/README.md

 - **🔐 Secure Authentication**: Full customer registration and login system with session management.
 - **📊 Admin Intelligence**: A powerful management dashboard featuring a real-time booking calendar (integrated with FullCalendar API), quick-action controls, and data-driven insights.
 - **💬 Customer Reviews**: Integrated review system to build trust and social proof.
+- **Architecture**: MVC-style separation with JSP for views, Servlets as controllers, and centralized business logic for scalability.

 ## 🛠️ Tech Stack